 Matrix Representations of Operators

 In the previous sections, we introduced the state vector formalism of quantum mechanics, as well as some important results derived from it.
 In this section, we will explore how operators in quantum mechanics can be represented as matrices.
+Additionally, we will discuss shortly on tensor products and entangled composite systems.

 Table of Contents